×

 Care of Peanut and American Arborvitae

-Care of Peanut and American Arborvitae include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and American Arborvitae pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and American Arborvitae include pruning, fertilizers, watering etc. Peanut pruning is done and American Arborvitae pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer American Arborvitae needs Lots of watering and in winter, it needs Average Water.